EpiForeSITE/epiworld-measles/model/02_model_details.md

     }
 ```

-Where $p_i$ is the unadjusted probability of moving to state $i$.
-This rationale applies also to cases in which agents may be exposed to more than one infectious peer, so agents can become infected by at most one peer.
+Where $p_i$ is the unadjusted probability of becoming infected.

 ## Update susceptibles